w3c/screen-wake-lock/brightness-mode-explainer.md

 - If the page visibility becomes hidden after screen brightness has been increased, the screen brightness should be restored automatically.

+- To avoid possible user fingerprinting issues, the request to control screen brightness shall not indicate to the site if the actual screen brightness has changed or not.

 ## Past discussions
 - https://github.com/WICG/proposals/issues/17
 - https://github.com/w3c/screen-wake-lock/issues/129